videoearn/videoearner/README.md

 #### What does the script do?
 *The script automates video playback and utilizes an external captcha solver to resolve captchas.
-The Captcha Solver offers 300 free captchas upon signup.
 You can input the API key in the file and commence the script.
 Manual login after initiating the script is deliberate to prevent misuse on websites.*

 #### Does it harm websites?